 The Fine Art of Gilding is the process of affixing tissue-thin sheets of precious or common metals to a carefully-prepared surface using a special adhesive size to create a lustrous metallic finish.
 Gilding is an ancient craft that dates back to Egyptian and Biblical times.
 Gilding was very popular in Italy during the middle ages, until the late Renaissance.
 It was used to highlight religious paintings and carvings.
 In the world of art today, crafters use gilding typically as a decorative adornment for furnishings and craft related items.

 Ms. Cutler chose to use gilding in her painting after a visit to the Louvre in Paris.
 Her favorite galley contained the religious art of the Italian Renaissances period.
-She was fascinated with the use of metal leaf in their work.
-They used it not only as a form of showing the divine, but it was also used on garments in the paintings.
+She was fascinated with the use of metal leaf in the work.
+It was used not only as a form of showing the divine, but also on garments.
 This is where she first discovered her love for this art form.
 She marveled at its illusional effect of transforming the ordinary into the extraordinary.
 After returning home she began to learn all she could about gilding and the materials needed.
 She decided to use metal leaf in her paintings to enhance and highlight the illusion of simplistic grandeur.
-Ms. Cutler works with several different types of metal leaf: 21 and 23 kt. gold, white gold, copper and variegated metal leaf.
+Ms. Cutler works with several different types of metal leaf: 21 and 23 kt. gold, white gold, copper, variegated and dutch metal leaf.
 The variegated leaf is one of her favorite metals.
 It is a heat-treated composition that creates colorful patterns on the surface of the metal.
 You will see this metal in quite a few of Ms. Cutler’s paintings.
 She discontinued the use of sterling silver metal in her painting because it tarnished, and exchanged it with white gold.

-Mrs. Cutler sculptures are unique because they did not start out as sculptures, they began their journey as paintings.
+Mrs. Cutler sculptures are unique, they began their journey as paintings.
 Ms Cutler started transforming her paintings into sculptures in 2012.
 However, the idea came to her 9 years before when she began creating a series of paintings entitled the “Awakening of the Spirit”.
 While working on the painting entitled “Mother’s Love” she noticed a free-forming sculpture-like feel to the image.
 As she stood back to observe her work it became clear that this piece would one day be transformed into a sculpture.

 - Female Artist of the Year